 As well as discoveries consisting of the archeological culture of the antique period.

 This culture cover in the north mountainous and steppe regions of Azerbaijan and bears the name of Yalolu-Tepe culture.

-The culture of Gabala: More than 90 cultural monuments are registered and protected in the region.
+The culture of Gabala: More than 90 cultural monuments and protecion in the region.

-The Gabala Historical and Cultural Reserve was established in 1985 to protect the remains of the ancient city of Gabala and many archaeological finds found around it.
-A great millennium BC in the village of the Great Emily, south of Soltannuxa village, the Church of the 4th Century Alban Church (temple), Necrapol, antique period in the Nic village, the Fourth-14th Century Maiden Tower in the south of the Yengice village.
-Surkhay fortress, XIV-XV century tombs complex in Hazra village, Komurad mausoleum in north-west of Dizakhli village, Monument in Gabala, 8-hole mosque of XVIII century, XIX-XIX century mosque IB Kutgashinli’s home museum and graveyard monument are “historical pearls” of the district, and cannot attract the attention of visitors.
+Necrapol, antique period in the Nic village, the Fourth-14th Century Maiden Tower in the south of the Yengice village.
+Surkhay fortress, XIV-XV century tombs complex in Hazra village, Komurad mausoleum in north-west of Dizakhli village, Monument in Gabala, 8-hole mosque of XVIII century.
+As well as XIX-XIX century mosque IB Kutgashinli’s home museum and graveyard monument are “historical pearls” of the district, and cannot attract the attention of visitors.

 There are 93 immovable historical and cultural monuments in the territory of Gabala region.